Welcome to Splunk Enterprise 6.4

 If you are new to Splunk Enterprise, read the Splunk Enterprise Overview.
-If you are familiar with Splunk Enterprise and want to explore the new features interactively, download the Splunk Enterprise 6.2 Overview app.
+If you are familiar with Splunk Enterprise and want to explore the new features interactively, download the Splunk Enterprise 6.4 Overview app from Splunkbase.

 For system requirements information, see the Installation Manual.

 Before proceeding, review the Known Issues for this release.

 Splunk Enterprise 6.4 was released on April 5, 2016.

 If you plan to upgrade from an earlier version of Splunk Enterprise to version 6.4, read How to upgrade Splunk Enterprise in the Installation Manual for important information you need to know before you upgrade.

 See About upgrading to 6.4: READ THIS FIRST for specific migration tips and information that might affect you when you upgrade.

 The Deprecated features topic lists computing platforms, browsers, and features for which Splunk has deprecated or removed support in this release.